People & Research

 Deborah is an infectious disease physician-scientist in the Departments of Medicine and Pediatrics, Division of Infectious Diseases and Global Health.
-Her undergraduate degree is from the University of California (UC) Berkeley, and MD from Albert Einstein College of Medicine.
-She completed an internship and residency in Internal Medicine at UCSF, an MPH in Epidemiology and Biostatistics at UC Berkeley, and a postdoctoral fellowship in Microbial Pathogenesis at Stanford University School of Medicine, Department of Microbiology and Immunology, with Stan Falkow, PhD.
+Her undergraduate degree is from the University of California Berkeley, and MD from Albert Einstein College of Medicine.
+She completed an internship and residency in Internal Medicine at UCSF, an MPH in Epidemiology and Biostatistics from UC Berkeley, and postdoctoral fellowship in Microbial Pathogenesis at Stanford University School of Medicine, Department of Microbiology and Immunology, with Stan Falkow, PhD.
 During her postdoc, she also completed an Infectious Disease Fellowship.
-Additionally, she is:
+She is also:

 Core Faculty - UC Berkeley - UCSF Joint Program in Bioengineering